 - Slowly add the flour (my fave), olive oil and salt, mixing ingredients together with a large spoon until a soft dough forms.
 Roll dough into a ball and refrigerate for 5 minutes.

 - On a clean surface, sprinkle some flour and use a rolling pin to roll dough to desired thickness.
 The pizza dough shape can be round, oval or a completely uneven blob!
 Keep sprinkling bits of flour if the dough sticks to the rolling pin or surface.

 - Mix together pizza sauce ingredients in a separate bowl (or use your favorite brand of pizza sauce; Don Pepino has been our family favorite for years).
 Spread pizza sauce evenly onto pizza.
 Sprinkle with cheese and desired toppings.
-Place pizza onto a greased baking sheet or pizza pan dusted with flour.
+Place pizza onto baking sheet or pizza pan.
 Bake on the top rack for 12-15 mins.

 *Percent Daily Values are based on a 2000 calorie diet.
 While we are not certified nutritionists, we work with a Wordpress-integrated nutrition API to calculate our recipes' ingredient values.